runtimeverification/gitbook-kontrol/guides/kontrol-example/compositional-symbolic-execution.md

 ## Node Merging

 {% hint style="warning" %}
-**Experimental Feature**: Node merging is currently experimental, will be available in the next release of Kontrol (v1.0.188), and the merging heuristic we are using may not cover all scenarios.
+**Experimental Feature**: Node merging is currently experimental, and the merging heuristic we are using may not cover all scenarios.
 Performance improvements and behavior may vary depending on the specific code structure and branching patterns.
 {% endhint %}

 Node merging is another optimization technique that reduces proof complexity by combining similar execution paths.
 This is particularly useful when multiple branches converge to the same final state.